kaushal0494/ZmBART/README.md

 - Note that we added a training and validation dataset for Hindi and Japanese for few-shot training.
 The validation data is optional.
 - For ATS task, we did joint multilingual training (see the paper for more details), so 500 monolingual datasets are augmented.

+## Training and Generation

+### Step-01: ZmBART Checkpoint

+In rest of of this section we will show modeling pipleine  for training and generation for New headline generation (NHG) task.

-## Fine-Tuning ZmBART checkpoint for Zero-shot Hindi News Headline Generation
+### Fine-Tuning ZmBART checkpoint for Zero-shot Hindi News Headline Generation
-All the scripts to run pre-processing, training, and generation are available at `ZmBART/fairseq_cli/`
+All the scripts to run pre-processing, training, and generation are available at `ZmBART/fairseq_cli/`.
-### Step-01: Pre-process the data for binarization NHG English dataset
+### Step-01: Binarization of NHG English training data
 ```
 DATA=../dataset/preprocess/NHG
 TRAIN=nhg_en_train